altsaxofon/easy-reader/README.md

 The reader uses a simple text to speech engine to helop the user navigate between books and chapters.

+> [!IMPORTANT]
+> I am no electronics expert, and many parts of the code was made with the help of Chat GPT <br />
+> Use common sense and follow at your own risk.
+Happy building!

 ## Hardware